-- First, turn off the water supply to your toilet by turning the water off.
+- First, turn off the water supply to your toilet.

 - Disconnect and scrap the old wax ring that protects the toilet bowl.

-- Disconnect the water supply to your toilet and remove the toilet flange to access the drain pipe.
+- Remove the toilet flange to access the drain pipe.

 - Install the new flange for your toilet, followed by a new wax ring.

-- Install two mounting bolts to protect the offset flange to the bathroom floor.
+- Install your new toilet and tighten two mounting bolts to secure the offset flange to the bathroom floor.

-- Please turn on your toilet’s shut-off valve to allow water to flow into its tank.
+- Turn on your toilet’s shut-off valve to allow water to flow into its tank.
 Flush to test that the toilet works as expected.

 How to Measure the Rough-In For Your Offset Toilet Flange

-It is necessary to have a distance between the wall and your toilet seat that is 10-14 inches.
-If the drain line is too far or too close to your bathroom wall, you can still install the toilet seat by using an offset flange; but you must make sure to rough in your flange before you start installing a toilet seat.
+It is necessary to keep the distance between the wall and your toilet seat to 10-14 inches.
+If the drain line is too far or too close to your bathroom wall, you can still install the toilet seat by using an offset flange.
+But you must make sure to rough in your flange before you start installing a toilet seat.

 How to do it:

-Find out how far from the toilet you should put your toilet seat.
-Measure carefully from the center of the toilet to the left and right.
+- Find out how far from the toilet you should put your toilet bowl.
+Measure carefully from the center of the toilet flange to the back wall.